IdentityServer/Documentation/docsv2/configuration/logging.md

 * `EnableHttpLogging`
    * If enabled, HTTP requests and responses will be logged
 * `EnableKatanaLogging`
-   * If enabled, the Katana log output will be logged
+   * If enabled, the Katana log output will be logged (this is often useful to troubleshoot problems with external identity providers)

 ## Example: Using Serilog to log to System.Diagnostics tracing